-Once you pinpoint the theme of your dreams, you can officially move forward with the rest of your wedding plans.
-But, if you're still on the fence about which direction you want to go, we rounded up the best wedding themes for any style and venue, no matter how unique.
-Use this as a comparative guide to finally cross this major decision off your planning checklist and set the tone for your big day.
+Once you pinpoint the theme of your dreams, you can officially move forward with the rest of the wedding plans.
+But, if you're still on the fence about which direction to go, we rounded up the best wedding themes for any wedding style and venue, no matter how unique.
+Use this as a comparative guide to finally cross this major decision off of the planning checklist and lay the foundations of your vision.

 Soft hues, delicate lighting, and plenty of florals typically make up a romantic wedding.
 For this theme, envision pastels, hanging lights (even chandeliers), calligraphy, and a flower wall.